grantjames/golang-todo-app-rework/readme.md

 ### Todo store

 There are two implementations of the todo store.
-The one used by the CLI and API encapsulates the functionality inside a `Store` struct, by having the struct own its own data and having instance methods to interact with it.
+The one used by the CLI and API encapsulates the functionality inside a file and just uses unexported variables to ensure ownership of data.

-The other implementation is in `todos_no_struct.go` (commented out).
-This one doesn't use a struct and just uses unexported variables to ensure ownership of data.
+The other implementation is in `todos_struct.go` (commented out).
+This works similarly to the "no struct" version, but has a struct own its own data and by instance methods on it for consumers to interact with it.

 I'm unsure of the "best" approach here, but thought I'd try out both.